 Twenty-six of Erkenbrack's players have been named All-Region VI, including 13t first-team selections.
 Eight have been honored as NJCAA All-Americans.
 More than 40 former Lady T-Birds have gone on to play at the NCAA Division I level.

-Erkenbrack and his wife Sonia have two sons, Blake, a teacher at Washington County Junior/Senior High School, and Drew, a senior at Concordia High School.
+Erkenbrack and his wife Sonia have two sons, Blake, a teacher at Washington County Junior/Senior High School, and Drew, a sophomore at Cloud County Community College.

 Phone: (785) 243-1435 ext.
 298